Evan1115/react-api-crypto-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # The site is available at : https://60463b5bb1efd200bac9134e--optimistic-darwin-802de3.netlify.app

+## Description
+This web application is built with react hooks and interacted with API to get data .
+It is fully reponsive mobile responsive.
 ## Available Scripts

 In the project directory, you can run: